debian-pi/raspbian-ua-netinst/README.md

 **Remember to backup all your data and original config.txt before doing this!**

 ## Installer customization
 While defaults should work for most power users, some might want to customize default configuration or the package set even further.
-The installer provides support for this by reading a configuration file _installer-config.txt_ from the first vfat partition.
+The installer provides support for this by reading a configuration file `installer-config.txt` from the first vfat partition.
 The configuration file is read in as a shell script so you can abuse that fact if you so want to.
 See `scripts/etc/init.d/rcS` for more details what kind of environment your script will be run in (currently 'busybox sh').

-Easiest way to do this is to first _xzcat_ the image to your SD card and then mount the first partition to add your configuration file.
+If an `installer-config.txt` file exists in the same directory as this `README.md`, it will be added to the installer image automatically.

 The format of the file and the current defaults: